KubaPro010/SDRMinusMinus/README.md

 # SDRMinusMinus
-SDRPlusPlus but does not need to use glfw, currently it does do MiriSDR only and server mode, it is made to be server mode, from what i can see: it decreased the file lenght of the core module: (with gui) from 2.7M to 1.5, chatgpt says its 44.44% diffrence
+SDRPlusPlus but does not need to use glfw, currently it does do MiriSDR only and server mode, it is made to be server mode, from what i can see: it decreased the file lenght of the core module: (with gui) from 2.7M to (wait for it).....485 kilobytes, chatgpt says its 82.45% diffrence

 note that this release does not have a gui mode, you **need** to run it with `-s` to do anything
 # Requirements